Rayc940/ece5160-fast-robot/lab3/lab.md

 <br>

-###### Ranging Time
+##### Ranging Time

 Average ranging time at each distances are calculated by averaging time between consecutive measurements.
 There are no clear correlation between ranging time and distance.
-This is expected because The light travel time difference between 10 cm and 100 cm is only: 0.9 m / 3e8 m = 3ns.
+This is expected because The light travel time difference between 10 cm and 100 cm is only: 0.9 m / 3e8 m = 3 ns.

 <p align="center">
   <img src="../img/lab3/std_dev.png" width="80%">